Crumpler bags aren’t just good for travel and outdoor adventure. I’ve got one that I’ve used almost every day since I bought it.

 The 5 Million Dollar Home was my go-to camera bag for every occasion until I bought my Rotation180 camera backpack.
 I still use it for travel and other non-hiking photography and it’s been with me since 2010, but looks like it’ll easily see me through the next 5-10 years.

-It fits my DSLR camera with my two lenses in the main compartment, and I get my spare battery, filters and other bits and pieces into the two extra pockets with plenty of room to spare.
-It’s well padded and has a nice long, adjustable strap.
-It’s comfortable to carry, even with a backpack on.
+Most importantly, it’ll fit your DSLR camera with two lenses in the main compartment, and your spare battery, filters and other bits and pieces into the extra pockets with plenty of room to spare.
+It’s comfortable to wear, too, unlike many other camera bags.

 Spring Peeper with Wheels Carry-On Bag